How do I set default apps in Windows 11?

 - Select the You must select thecheckbox to permanently change a file type's file association.
 If you do not select the checkbox, the file type will open in the app you selected only this once.

-After you select, your file will open in the new default app you selected, and its icon will change to that app's icon.
+After you click, your file will open in the new default app you selected, and its icon will change to that app's file type icon.